 Darwin himself, to be sure, was not “theistically” inclined, and his theory, as presented in his magnum opus of 1859, was scientifically orthodox “by the book.”
 Having observed morphological discrepancies between mainland specimens of certain species and their kindred on the Galapagos Islands, and drawn conclusions based upon these facts, he went so far as to submit his theory to the Popperian condition of falsification.
-Thus, in The Origin of Species, he asserts that if the apparent paucity of “fossiliferous deposits” in the Precambrian strata should prove to be factual, this could “truly be urged as a valid argument against the views here entertained.”8The Origin of Species (Chicago: Britannica, 1952), p.
+Thus, in the Origin of Species, he asserts that if the apparent paucity of “fossiliferous deposits” in the Precambrian strata should prove to be factual, this could “truly be urged as a valid argument against the views here entertained.”8On the Origin of Species (Chicago: Britannica, 1952), p.
 164. Yet within a century, Darwin’s worst fear was in fact realized: the “intermediary forms” which the theory evidently demands had by then proved not to exist.
 “Most species exhibit no directional change during their tenure on earth,” writes one of the leading authorities: “They appear in the fossil record looking pretty much the same as when they disappear.”9Stephen Gould quoted in Phillip Johnson, Darwin on Trial (InterVarsity Press, 1993), p.
 50. The status of Darwin’s theory as a viable hypothesis could no longer be claimed; as Phillip Johnson notes: “Darwinism apparently passed the fossil test, but only because it was not allowed to fail.”
 In a word, one had arrived at the Kuhnian scenario—which is to say that Darwinism had morphed from a scientific hypothesis into what I term a scientistic dogma, accepted henceforth with well-nigh “religious” homage by the scientific community as well as the public at large.

 From this point onwards, Darwinist evolution was no longer an hypothesis to be verified, but a dogma to be justified, to be propagated in schools and universities throughout the land, and defended without question wherever doubt or opposition might arise.
 And actually, the transition from scientific hypothesis to scientistic dogma had largely occurred long before the Darwinist hypothesis had proved to be untenable, and is in fact attested to by the modus operandi by which adverse findings were neutralized.
 Whenever, namely, facts came to light which threatened to falsify the theory, the experts set about instantly—and with astounding ingenuity—to “explain away” the falsifying facts by means of this or that ad hoc postulate.
 To cite an extreme yet by no means untypical example: to account for the virtual nonexistence of “intermediary forms” in the fossil record, someone actually proposed—with a straight face before a Congress on Philosophy of Science in 194910The paleontologist in question, incidentally, was Teilhard de Chardin, regarding whom we shall have more to say.—what he termed the “automatic suppression of origins.”
 We have here what might be termed the poster-child of an emerging strategy, designed to protect a scientific theory against falsification by means of an additional hypothesis.
 I am not saying that the introduction of such a postulate is inadmissible per se; my point is rather that the practice is scientifically acceptable only if the postulate in question has some empirical confirmation of its own.
 The ad hoc strategy can consequently be abused—which is precisely what happened after Darwinism had morphed from a scientific hypothesis into a scientistic dogma.

 In due time the doctrine of “theistic evolution” established itself in various segments of the educated world, and, in Vatican circles at least, attained in effect the status of a new orthodoxy.
 The dominant segment of the Catholic intelligentsia, it appears, had by now become persuaded that God “creates” through evolution by supplying the final thrust to produce a bona fide Darwinian “origin of species”—and presumably pull off, as an additional miracle, an “automatic suppression of origins” so as to render that saltus undetectable to the geologists.

 * * *

 The story however does not end with “theistic” Darwinism; for it happens that in the course of the twentieth century, another kind of “evolution” has come into vogue: an evolution, no less, of the universe itself!
 And that mega-theory originated, not from morphological observations of finches on the islands of Galapagos, but from the most sophisticated mathematical physics the world has ever seen—the Einsteinian, namely.
 Yet, strangely enough, a very similar pattern of “crisis begetting discovery” has come into play: the underlying strategy, in fact, is quite the same.
 An impasse presents itself: in the Darwinist scenario, it may be a “missing link,” where in the astrophysical it is “missing matter” say.12Insufficient matter, for instance, to account for the gravitational forces needed to produce galaxies and stars.
 And what does one do?
 In either case, the impasse is broken by means of an ad hoc postulate: an assumption “picked out of thin air,” as it were, to fill a specific gap.
 But whether the added ingredient be “automatic suppression of origins” or “dark matter,” my point is that the underlying logic is quite the same.
 One might note that, in point of fact, the list of these “discoveries” proves to be considerably longer in the case of astrophysics: for in addition to such major “discoveries” as “inflation,” “dark matter” and “dark energy,” an abundance of less celebrated “entities” of ad hoc provenance is to be found in the technical literature.
 As one insider has observed with unusual perspicacity: “Every time there is a new observation there is a new theory!”13The astronomer Brent Tully of “supercluster” fame.

 Yet despite this carte blanche to “ad hoc” one’s way out of empirical quandaries, discrepancies have cropped up which prove immune to this strategy.
 For example: having added “dark energy” to the inventory of astrophysical ingredients, it turns out that the corresponding vacuum energy conflicts with the findings of the most accurate physics of all—quantum theory that is—by a whopping 120 orders of magnitude!
 This is by far the most gargantuan “miss” in the history of science—and no ad hoc acrobatics whatsoever can alter this fact.
 And one might add: a more desperate need for a “god of the gaps” could hardly be conceived!

 Incredible however as it may seem, still worse was yet to come.
 For it happens that the entire edifice of Einsteinian astrophysics rests upon an assumption of homogeneity “in the large” known as the Copernican or Cosmological Principle; and guess what?
 This tenet too has absolutely failed!
 It has been disproved, moreover, on the basis of astrophysical observations of the most accurate kind, culminating in tons of high-precision data transmitted from the Planck satellite, launched in 2009.
 What Planck documented beyond all reasonable doubt was the existence of a global “axis” in the CMB or “cosmic microwave background”—the largest and oldest identifiable structure in the universe—which flatly negates the aforesaid Principle.
 The fact is that in an Einsteinian universe there can be no such “axis”!
 And logically speaking, this settles the matter: one can’t “ad hoc” against an axiom.
 A point has been reached where “all the king’s horses and all the king’s men” simply can’t put the Einsteinian theory “back together again.”
 No wonder that at the very first glimmer, that ominous structure in the CMB has been dubbed “the axis of evil”!
-And as a matter of fact, Planck was designed specifically to disprove its existence, and to this end was equipped with the most advanced instruments designed to filter out every trace of spurious data from every even remotely conceivable source—but all to no avail: at the end of the day, there it was, that “wicked” axis—the size of the observable universe—staring the astrophysicists in the face.
+And as a matter of fact, Planck was designed specifically to disprove its existence,14According to the European Space Agency, “Planck was launched in 2009 to study the CMB in even greater detail than ever before.
+It covers a wider frequency range in more bands and at higher sensitivity than WMAP, making it possible to make a much more accurate separation of all of the components of the submillimetre and microwave wavelength sky, including many foreground sources such as the emission from our own Milky Way Galaxy.
+This thorough picture thus reveals the CMB and its tiny fluctuations in much greater detail and precision than previously achieved.
+The aim of Planck is to use this greater sensitivity to prove the standard model of cosmology beyond doubt or, more enticingly, to search for deviations from the model which might reflect new physics beyond it.” and to this end was equipped with the most advanced instruments designed to filter out every trace of spurious data from every even remotely conceivable source—but all to no avail: at the end of the day, there it was, that “wicked” axis—the size of the observable universe—staring the astrophysicists in the face.

 It is hardly surprising that this “axis” has by now been virtually forgotten in the scientific literature: one need but to recall what Thomas Kuhn has to say on the question of “paradigm shift.”
 From a “theistic” point of vantage, moreover, what is called for at this juncture is no longer just a “god” adept at closing gaps, but who has the capacity to draw a circle in the sky the size of the observable universe.
 I say this, moreover, not to be flippant, but to bring out the inherent absurdity of “theistic evolution” per se: adding spurious theology to failed science, I wish to point out, is not in truth a good idea!